medelhach/terraform/Configuration/language.md

-Terraform manguage's main purpose is to declare resources .This represents objects .
+Terraform language's main purpose is to declare resources .
+This represents objects .
-All the diffrent features are present to accommodate more flexible and cconvenient resource definition .
+All the diffrent features are present to accommodate more flexible and convenient resource definition .
 ```
 resource "aws_vpc" "main" {
   cidr_block = var.base_cidr_block